FarshadTahmasbi/Vita/README.md

 ## Gradle setup

-Make sure your project includes jcenter in its repositories and add this to build.gradle in app module
+Make sure your project includes mavenCentral in its repositories and add this to build.gradle in app module

   	dependencies {
 	        implementation 'com.androidisland.arch:vita:$latest_version'